 Spring Bloom in the Marginal Ice Zone is a new live eight-channel mix of underwater sounds recorded in the marginal ice zone, or the transition between open sea and sea ice, in the Barents Sea between Norwegian and Russian territorial waters.
 This sold-out performance is presented by the Renaissance Society and Lampo, in partnership with STAGE at the University of Chicago.
 Supported by the Office for Contemporary Art Norway.
 See photos...

 Intersections of Science and Art: Graphene Kirigami Featured in Nature

-Work by Melina Blees and collaborators at Cornell University, including principal investigator Professor Paul McEuen, the John A. Newman Professor of Physical Science and director of the Kavli Institute at Cornell for Nanoscale Science (KIC), has been featured in the July 29th issue of Nature.
+Work by Melina Blees and collaborators at Cornell University, including principal investigator Professor Paul McEuen, the John A. Newman Professor of Physical Science and director of the Kavli Institute at Cornell for Nanoscale Science (KIC), is featured in the July 29th issue of Nature.
 Blees, who is currently an IME Postdoctoral Scholar with STAGE, headed by IME Professor and Distinguished Fellow in the Arts, Science, and Technology, Nancy Kawalek, works on research dealing with an intriguing intersection between science and art known as "graphene kirigami."
 Watch the Nature video here, which details this fascinating and groundbreaking research.

 STAGE launches Nobel Week Festivities in Gothenburg, Sweden

 STAGE inaugurates the 2013 Nobel Week Festivities in Gothenburg, Sweden, with a reprise reading of the play Copenhagen, again starring David Gross, 2004 Nobel Laureate in physics; Alan Heeger, 2000 Nobel Laureate in chemistry; and acclaimed British actress Fiona Shaw.
 Playwright Michael Frayn participates once more.